hard3x3/terraformSandbox/README.md

 # ▚ ⍝ ⩎ ▟ ▙ ◍ ✗

-Sandbox is a digital playground for artists, creators, and enthusiasts to continue their exploration of terraforms by @mathcastles.
+Sandbox is a digital playground for artists, creators, and enthusiasts to build new concepts and continue exploring terraforms by @mathcastles.
+Users can use the provided front end (via arweave) or call from the terraformSandbox contract a custom terraform based on the parameters specified below:

+* Antenna
+* Status
+* ResourceLvl
+* Seed
+* ZoneColors
+* Canvas
+* Charset
+* Font
+* FontSize
+* Placement
+* AltColors

 ## Addresses